bigjosh/TSL/README.md

 Shows "SEt CLoC" on the LCD.

-Shown when we initialy set the start time into the RTC during factory programming.
+Shown when we initially set the start time from EEPROM into the RTC during factory programming.

 After this we execute a software reset.